Bat Masterson (TV series): Home media

+Reception

+A fictional Bat Masterson appeared in 34 episodes of the unrelated ABC/Desilu western series The Life and Legend of Wyatt Earp from 1955 to 1959.
+Mason Alan Dinehart played the role of Bat Masterson, with Hugh O'Brian as frontier peace officer Wyatt Earp.
+Dinehart was so associated with the role of Masterson that it was difficult for television audiences to adapt to a different actor in the role.

+The show was extremely popular in Brazil.
+Gene Barry visited the country in 1961, the year that the show was first broadcast there, and he was received by President João Goulart for a talk in Brasilia.

+Other media

 Guns of Paradise (1990)

 Barry recreated the role of Bat Masterson in an episode of the television series Guns of Paradise (1990), alongside Hugh O'Brian as Wyatt Earp.

 The Gambler Returns: The Luck of the Draw (1991)

 In The Gambler Returns: The Luck of the Draw (1991) Barry played Masterson, also with O'Brian as Earp, as well as Jack Kelly as Bart Maverick and Clint Walker as Cheyenne Bodie.